 There’s little evidence to support that anyone is too old to start a business.
 In fact, older founders are usually wiser.
 They are more focused on achieving sales metrics than on building “the best product ever”.
 They work silently, attend fewer startup conferences and, without any surprise, the over 40s tend to achieve more.

 But What Should They Be Careful Of?
 Indeed at Altar.io, we’ve had a longstanding belief that teams of older founders are wiser.
-They are better connected, know how to sell, have more access to capital and are better poised to succeed.
+They are better connected, know how to sell, have more access to capital and generally read more about business to make themselves better poised to succeed.
 Now there is data to prove it and a method to guide seasoned founders to defeat their quirks and achieve more.

 Two 18 year old’s started their (now) billion-dollar worth startup in a garage…